ethanrich/tool-pyLoopIT/README.md

 ```

 # Prerequisites
-Running this program assumes that you have a LoopIT device or you have mocked one for development.
+Running this program assumes that you have a LoopIT device connected or you have mocked one for development.

 # Usage
-Please run test.py.
+After you have connected your LoopIT device or booted the development servers, please run test.py.

 ```
 python test.py